DariahBE/LATTE/documentation/step by step docker guide.md

     as a name for the latte image we'll use: *latte_conn_img* so the command becomes:
     ```docker build -t latte_conn_img .```

+4) Deploy the image as a container using the following command: If you kept your port numbers of the LATTE Connector unchanged in the dockerfile, you can keep the portnumbers as they are in the example.
+    docker run -d -p 8000:8000 --name \<containername\> \<choose an imagename\>
+    ```docker run -d -p 8000:8000 --name latte_connector latte_conn_img```

+remember the name of the container as you'll it later.

 The image is built, but will still need to be integrated with the database backend.
 This procedure is described step by step in section 4.
 For now remember the name of the image you created.

 ### 3.3.
 LATTE web: